Medicare in Illinois

 Medigap plans are sold by private insurers, but the plans are standardized under federal rules, with ten different plan designs (differentiated by letters, A through N).
 The benefits offered by a particular plan (Plan C, Plan G, etc.) are the same regardless of which insurer is selling the plan.
 So plan comparisons are much easier for Medigap policies than for other types of health insurance; consumers can base their decision on premiums and less tangible things like customer service, since the benefits themselves are uniform.

 According to an AHIP analysis, there were 787,968 Illinois Medigap enrollees in 2020, so about half of the state’s Original Medicare population had Medigap coverage.
 This is higher than the rate in most states; nationwide, about a quarter of Original Medicare beneficiaries have Medigap coverage.

 Unlike other private Medicare coverage (Medicare Advantage plans and Medicare Part D plans), there is no annual open enrollment window for Medigap plans.
 Instead, federal rules provide a one-time six-month window when Medigap coverage is guaranteed-issue.
 This window starts when a person is at least 65 and enrolled in Medicare Part B (you must be enrolled in both Part A and Part B to buy a Medigap plan).
-But Illinois has stronger consumer protections in this area than most other states: Illinois has long protected the right of beneficiaries under age 65 to enroll in Medigap (discussed below) and has added a new limited annual enrollment window for some Medigap enrollees, available as of 2022.
+But Illinois has stronger consumer protections in this area than most other states: Illinois has long protected the right of beneficiaries under age 65 to enroll in Medigap (discussed below) and added a new limited annual enrollment window for some Medigap enrollees, which became available in 2022.